 - Use Skype/Teams/Zoom to have collaborative conversations (informal and formal) and use the video function.

 - Don’t just focus on work, initiating scheduled virtual check ins, coffees, quizzes can be a great way to keep in touch and break down ‘virtual’ barriers.

 - Ask how colleagues are doing and share how you’re feeling or adapting.
-This is challenging for everyone so check in with colleagues, and if you’re struggling, talk to your manager, colleague, or organisational wellbeing support.
+If you’re struggling, talk to your manager, colleague, or organisational wellbeing support.

-- If you’re worried about your arthritis and coronavirus and want to chat to someone, call our helpline or visit our online community and talk to other people.
+- If you’re worried about your arthritis and want to chat to someone, call our helpline or visit our online community and talk to other people.